MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/manage/test-and-deploy-microsoft-365-apps.md

 - The SaaS offer is linked to add-ins, but it does not integrate with Microsoft Graph and no AAD App ID is provided.
 - The SaaS offer is linked to add-ins, but AAD App ID provided for Microsoft Graph integration is shared across multiple SaaS offers.

-## Upload custom line of business apps for testing and full deployment
+## Upload custom line-of-business apps for testing and full deployment

 1. In the admin center, in the left nav, choose **Settings** and then **Integrated apps**.